MapRock/TimeMolecules/docs/procure_time_molecules_vm.md

 - Cost drops to **$0**.
 - Start it again anytime — everything you saved is still there.

 **Optional performance boost**: If you want even snappier responses, in the Azure portal resize the VM to **Standard D8ds v4** (8 vCPU) in the Azure Portal.
-Still very affordable.
+Still very affordable, as long as you diligently**Stop** the VM when not in use.